Community Data System Capabilities Overview

 The ECC provides access to the following capabilities for supporting development projects:

 The ECC offers full Agile Development process support for implementation through Atlassian JIRA.
 User Stories can be automatically synchronized with requirements to minimize process overhead while providing a consistent view of project progress and features.
-The ECC offers a standard workflow for projects with support for developers, internal testing, external testing, and deployments as well as custom workflows if needed.
+The ECC offers a standard workflow for projects with support for developers, internal testing, external testing, and deployments as well as custom workflows, if needed.

 The ECC offers full lifecycle source code control through Atlassian’s BitBucket.
 This git-based source code control has support for branching and merging, code reviews, and linkage to JIRA tickets.
 A BitBucket user guide is available.

 The ECC offers sophisticated support for automated builds and continuous integration through Bamboo.
 The ECC is capable of monitoring a project’s source code repository for changes and then invoking custom builds and automated tests when detected.
 The ECC can monitor for branch creation as well, providing full support for feature-branch style development coupled with code reviews and subsequent merging.
-For approved, hosted EOSDIS projects, the ECC supports Continuous Deployment, automatically deploying the latest build of a project after a successful test execution and properly monitor versions by environment.
+For approved, hosted EOSDIS projects, the ECC supports Continuous Deployment, automatically deploying the latest build of a project after a successful test execution and properly monitoring versions by environment.

 Each registered ECC project gets a dedicated space in the Earthdata Wiki for team and user support.
 Team members can control access to their project wiki allowing for internally focused communication and collaboration as well as public-facing support and communication.
 The ECC Wiki is aware of the other ECC components and can easily surface common agile graphs including burndowns, backlogs, build and test results, and latest deployment information.
 A Wiki user guide is available.
 Additional information on Confluence is also available from Atlassian.